KomodoOpenLab/TeclaShield/emulator/TeclaEmulator/Readme.md

 3. A Button press is equivalent to active state of that particular switch.
 4. A Button Release is equivalent to inactive state i.e release event of that particular switch.
 5. Connect/Disconnect button has not been tested yet but should work properly.

+#Getting Started with Hacking

+If you want to change the code for the emulator you need to do the following:

+1. You should have a github account.If you don't have one you can register for one here: [github](https://github.com)
+2. Fork this repository.This emulator is in desktop branch.
+3. Perform a git clone on this repository
+4. This project uses Netbeans as an IDE.If you don't have it you can download it from [here](http://netbeans.org/).
+5. Start Netbeans.Go to File -> Open Project -> Project_directory/emulator/  .Choose TeclaEmulator.
+6. If you get reference errors.All the libraries are present in Project_dir/emulator/TeclaEmulator/libs/ .

+Thats it.Happy hacking ....